 When Roger Williams was exiled from Massachusetts in 1636 he and a few companions founded a little settlement.
 There church and state were completely separate and they underlined their religious motives for doing this by naming it “Providence”.
 It was a small settlement overlooking the tidal Providence River.
 On the river bank they built their timber-framed cottages, the wattle-and-daub walls protected from the rain by the deep eaves of thatched roofs.
 Behind the cottages, in a field which rose to the foot of the bluffs, they planted multicoloured Indian corn.

 Life in the new settlement proved a struggle.
-In fact, the next year, when the Governor of Massachusetts paid a visit to the impetuous young preacher, he was so touched by their poverty that he pressed a gold piece into Mrs. Williams' hand.
+In fact, the next year, when the Governor of Massachusetts paid a visit to the impetuous young preacher, he was touched by their poverty and quietly pressed a gold piece into Mrs. Williams' hand.
 The hamlet was small, mosquito-infested, pig-ridden, dirt-laned, isolated, insecure and poor.
 Yet at that time it was perhaps the freest place on earth.

-And the Quakers are not the only Dissenters who were sometimes persecuted the state church in England.
-Some Baptists also maintain their proud tradition of advocating the separation of church and state.
-Thus in 2013 the American Baptist minister and politician, Mike Huckabee said, “It's time for churches to reject tax exempt status completely; freedom is more important than government financial favours.”
+Quakers are not the only Dissenters sometimes persecuted by the state church in England.
+Baptists also became targets, and even today some of them maintain their proud tradition of advocating the separation of church and state.
+Thus in 2013 the American Baptist minister and politician Mike Huckabee said, “It's time for churches to reject tax exempt status completely; freedom is more important than government financial favours.”

 The legacy of Roger Williams in US constitutional law: